 There is a general lack of student accommodation in Prague.
 Moreover, if you are lucky enough to get a room, it will most likely be in the communist-era-built dormitory where the time has stopped.
-We aim to tackle these challenges by developing a modular system enabling addition of storeys on top of the existing building to extend its accommodation capacity fulfilling current living standards.
-Along with renovation of the existing building including smart control integration, it allows to significantly improve the overall energy performance and quality of living.
+We aim to tackle these challenges by developing a modular system enabling the addition of storeys on top of the existing building to extend its accommodation capacity fulfilling current living standards.
+Along with the renovation of the existing building including smart control integration, it allows to significantly improve the overall energy performance and quality of living.

 - increase student accommodation capacity, ensuring higher living standards than the existing building;

 - improve the overall energy performance of the whole building;

 - solution applicable to wide range of similar buildings

 - respect the architectural and urban context of the locality.

 Our model building, the Vetrnik dormitory, built in 60’s of the 20th century, is the typical representative of the above-mentioned case.
 Increasing the accommodation capacity will be reached by adding a storey on the top of the street wing and two storeys on the side wings.
 Besides the student rooms, the new storeys will also provide communal spaces, enabling social life to thrive.
 In the case of the current building, necessary envelope improvements will be designed, consisting of insulating façades and window replacement.

 A new HVAC system supported by a smart Measurement and Control system is supposed to be installed and connected with new storeys.
 New roofs will accommodate integrated PV and greenery.
 We take it for granted that we will use ventilation with heat recovery and sustainable rainwater management.
 System optimization and renovation will result in significantly reduced energy consumption of the whole building despite its extension.